bhuvaneshwari1995/mkdocs_Advaita/docs/datasetup_process_create.md

 ## **PROCESS**

-once your logged in on the left side there are list of functions which can selected.
+Once your logged in on the left side there are list of functions which can selected.

 **STEP 1 :Click On Data Setup**